 I’m not a tour guide but I do know that Kent is notable for many things; Henry VIII installed his first wife (whose head actually remained on her shoulders) at Leeds Castle, before he shabbed off and left her for Anne Boleyn.
 Sissinghurst Castle was home to Vita Sackville-West who had a pretty steamy time of things with Virginia Woolf.
-Winston Churchill lived in Westerham and his slippers are about to be auctioned, expected to reach a whopping £15k … someone else’s smelly slippers, yuck, and Pluckley in Kent is apparently the most haunted village in the UK, if you believe in ghosts … either way, Kent is also, in my opinion, notable for some immeasurably less salubrious resident organisms (and I’m not talking about reality TV contestants), I am referring to the Tabanidae; or to you and I, the horsefly.
+Winston Churchill lived in Westerham and his slippers were recently auctioned, expected to reach a whopping £15k … someone else’s smelly slippers, yuck, and Pluckley in Kent is apparently the most haunted village in the UK, if you believe in ghosts … either way, Kent is also, in my opinion, notable for some immeasurably less salubrious resident organisms (and I’m not talking about reality TV contestants), I am referring to the Tabanidae; or to you and I, the horsefly.
 I hope, in years to come, whenever Kent (referred to as the Garden of England) gets a mention, someone ensures that they mention the bloody horseflies too, or at least it gets rightfully twinned with the Everglades.

 Some ten minutes’ later and I’m still trying to remove the smudgy mess of mashed-up mosquito from the wall (own goal right there), when it occurred to me as I scoured the cupboards for some cleaning fluid to try and sort the pulverised body of the deceased out, that (a) it’s a good job I’m not a Buddhist, and (b) insect season will soon be upon us.